-Combined Heat and Power (CHP) units generate electricity through an engine and capture the by-product, combustion heat, for use in heating and hot water systems.
+Combined Heat and Power (CHP) units generate electricity and capture the by-product, heat, for use in heating and hot water systems.

 Community Infrastructure Levy (CIL)

 A charge which local authorities can charge on most types of new development in their area, to be spent on infrastructure to support the development of the area.
 CIL was introduced in Reading in April 2015.